 - After graduating from the junior military college, students have the option of enrolling in the Educational Assistance Program while completing their bachelor’s degrees.
 This will cover tuition and fees or room and board up to $10,000 annually for two years.
 For each year that the student uses the Educational Assistance Program, they will incur a one-year service commitment.

 - Eligibility: Students must be U.S. citizens, in possession of a high school diploma or the equivalent, and must be over the age of 17 by the end of the first semester of college and less than 31 years old by December 31st of sophomore year.
 Students must have a cumulative GPA of at least 2.5 and a minimum score of 920 on the SAT or 19 on the ACT.

-This is a program that provides eligible enlisted soldiers on active duty or in the Reserves or National Guard the chance to return to school to complete a Bachelor of Science in Nursing degree (BSN).
+This is a program that provides eligible enlisted soldiers on active duty or in the Reserve or National Guard the chance to return to school to complete a Bachelor of Science in Nursing degree (BSN).
 The program only covers upper-level nursing classes; completing prerequisites is the responsibility of the soldier.
 Additionally, soldiers must be able to obtain their BSN within two years.
 After completion of the degree, soldiers will receive a commission as an officer in the Army Nurse Corps.

 - Award amount: Soldiers will continue to be paid at their rank by the Army while participating in the program for up to 24 consecutive months.
-Additionally, the program will cover tuition and fees of up to $9,000 yearly and provide a $1,000 annual stipend for books.
+Additionally, the program will cover tuition and fees up to $15,000 yearly and provide a $1,000 annual stipend for books.
 If relocation is necessary, the Army will cover the associated costs.